Blog Archives

 …Sending Out…

-I leave this moment with you, God, grateful for your presence throughout time and space, as recorded in the Bible and lived in my life.
+I leave this moment with you, God, grateful for the opportunity to reflect on your word and looking forward to discovering its impact on my life.

 …Opening To…